 Amritsar is a particular flaky, tandoor-cooked bread stuffed with potatoes or paneer, onions and spices.
 They are crisp outside and soft within with lots of distinct flavours and textures.
 This bread is also amazing cooked on a barbecue: just brush with a little ghee or butter before serving.

 These salted fritters use only three ingredients!
-If you love a little caraway then these golden discs are one to bookmark and fry-up as a late night snack.
+If you love a little caraway then these golden discs are one to bookmark and fry-up as a late-night snack.

 Bhatura is a fluffy, deep-fried leavened bread.
 Traditionally eaten at brunch this street food snack, Chana bhatura, is all about spiced chickpeas and driving the dipping power is the homemade bhatura.

-This chapati is gluten-free with a chickpea flour and coconut oil base.
+This chapati is gluten-free with chickpea flour and coconut oil base.
 For some added spice chilli flakes, onion powder, rosemary or caraway seeds are a great addition.
 These also work as pizza bases or wraps to fill with salad.

-Socca, also known as farinata, is one of the tastiest unleavened breads you can make at home.
+Socca, also known as farinata, is one of the tastiest unleavened pieces of bread you can make at home.
 They are in fact from Nice and socca comes in many incarnations along that stretch of French coastline.
 Typically, they're made with chickpea flour, but this recipe uses green pea flour instead.
 With a little cheese and lemon thyme on top, you'll want to eat these hot, straight out of the oven!